-Sean Tedesco is entering his 13th season at the helm of both the men’s and women’s swimming and diving teams at the U.S. Merchant Marine Academy.
-Since his arrival at Kings Point, Tedesco led the men’s squad to six consecutive Skyline Conference titles, as part of nine overall, and six straight Landmark Conference Championships, the later makes the Mariners the only team to win the men's crown in league history.
+Sean Tedesco is in his 14th season at the helm of both the men’s and women’s swimming and diving teams at the U.S. Merchant Marine Academy.
+Since his arrival at Kings Point, Tedesco led the men’s squad to six consecutive Skyline Conference titles (as part of nine overall) and eight straight Landmark Conference Championships, the latter makes the Mariners the only team to win the men's crown in league history.

-Tedesco has also garnered 17 Coach of the Year honors through his 13 seasons.
-Tedesco has nabbed Landmark Conference Coach of the Year honors on four occasions (men’s), the Skyline Coach of the Year Award nine times (six men’s/three women’s) and the Metropolitan Conference Men’s Swimming Coach of the Year in 2004 and 2006.
+Tedesco has also garnered 18 Coach of the Year honors through his 14 seasons.
+Tedesco has nabbed Landmark Conference Coach of the Year honors on five occasions (men’s), the Skyline Coach of the Year Award nine times (six men’s/three women’s) and the Metropolitan Conference Men’s Swimming Coach of the Year in 2004 and 2006.
 In 2005 and 2008, the Academy named him the recipient of the Coach Omeletchenko Coach of the Year Award.

 After placing 30th during in Tedesco's first two years, USMMA finished 19th at the NCAA's in 2004 behind Joel Meyer, who was named National Diver of the Year.
 The 2005-06 team placed 21st at the NCAA Division III Championships as well as the 06-07 squad placing 25th.
 The 07-08 team finished in 25th while the 08-09 team placed 23rd behind Nick Halbach, who was also named National Diver of the Year.
 In 2009-10, the team placed 29th as Halbach claimed the individual title in both the 1m and 3m diving events.